-1. Whenever an Owner seeks a Certificate of Exemption the following procedures apply:

-a.
-The petition cannot be decided on a summary basis and may only be decided after a hearing on the merits;

-b.
-Staff may intervene in the matter for the purpose of better ensuring that all facts relating to the exemption are presented to the Hearing Officer;

-c.
-In addition to a party's right to appeal, Staff or the Hearing Officer may appeal the decision to the Rent Board; and, d.
-A Certificate of Exemption shall be issued in the format specified by Government Code Section 27361.6 for purposes of recording with the County Recorder.

-2. In the event that a previously issued Certificate of Exemption is found to have been issued based on fraud or mistake and thereby rescinded, the Staff shall record a rescission of the Certificate of Exemption against the affected real property with the County Recorder.
+- 1. Whenever an Owner seeks a Certificate of Exemption the following procedures apply: - a.
+The petition cannot be decided on a summary basis and may only be decided after a hearing on the merits; - b.
+Staff may intervene in the matter for the purpose of better ensuring that all facts relating to the exemption are presented to the Hearing Officer; - c.
+In addition to a party's right to appeal, Staff or the Hearing Officer may appeal the decision to the Rent Board; and, - d.
+A Certificate of Exemption shall be issued in the format specified by Government Code Section 27361.6 for purposes of recording with the County Recorder. - 2.
+In the event that a previously issued Certificate of Exemption is found to have been issued based on fraud or mistake, or is no longer valid due to an intervening material change in law or circumstances, and thereby rescinded, the Staff shall record a rescission of the Certificate of Exemption against the affected real property with the County Recorder.